Compound Words in English

-A compound word is formed from two or more words.
+A compound word in the English language is formed from two or more words.
 Compound words can be closed ( for example, seafood), open for example, water ice) or hyphenated (for example, first-class).

 - Closed compound words form one single word.